 SQL Tricks for Data Filtering and Selection

 Data filtering and selection in SQL are crucial when it comes to managing and analyzing large datasets.
-Whether you are working on a complex database or a simple one, knowing some SQL tricks can save you time and effort.
+Whether you’re working on a complex database or a simple one, knowing some SQL tricks can save you time and effort.
 In this article, we will look at some of the handy tricks that can help you filter and select data efficiently in SQL.

 Using WHERE Clause for Filtering